 Sarah Magill was Called to the Bar in 2016 as an already established criminal advocate.
 Described as “knowledgeable, warm but assertive when needed” with clients and “articulate and fearless” in court.
 She impresses “with her command of detail and with her obviously high level of skill at deciding the really important points to go at.
 She is also clearly someone who knows what is right and is prepared to stand her ground.”

 Sarah is on the serious organised crime and fraud panels and was appointed to the level 3 CPS general criminal panel in 2018.
 Sarah is also on the specialist regulatory panel which enables her to prosecute on behalf of various regulators including the Health and Safety Executive, the Coal Board and the Environment Agency.

 Experience Prior to the Bar:

-Prior to qualification as a practitioner, Sarah worked within the field of forensic mental health, aiding those with serious mental illness caught up in the justice system, providing tier-1 support to individuals both in prisons and the wider community, a unique experience from which Sarah regularly draws upon in practice.
+Prior to qualification Sarah worked within the field of forensic mental health, providing tier-1 support to individuals in prison and the community, Sarah regularly draws upon this unique experience.

 Cases of Interest

 Sarah is presently instructed in various large operations involving alleged organised crime groups.
 Sarah has been instructed to prosecute multi-handed conspiracies both alone and with a leader.